 NAT firewalls can create a bottleneck, restricting incoming connections so that fewer peers are able to come through.
 Rather than suffering the limited upload speed as a result, we recommend port forwarding if your VPN supports the feature, as this can take away some pressure.

 How to test the kill-switch

 Run your chosen BitTorrent client and download a file.

 Disconnect your VPN.

-See if all your downloads have ceased in your BitTorrent client.
-If they have, then the kill switch is working as it should.
+See if all your downloads have stopped in your BitTorrent client.
+If they have, then the kill-switch is working as it should.